 - Trex bus company operates a highland bus going to Þórsmörk and Landmannalaugar in summer.
 You can find more details on their schedule here: trex.is/scheduled-bus.

-If you have any specific questions regarding schedules and prices, I recommend contacting the bus companies directly.
+If you have any specific questions regarding schedules and prices for different bus routes in Iceland, I recommend contacting the bus companies directly.

 7. Use Public WiFi when Available